SAP/fosstars-rating-core/docs/oss/security/curl/curl.md

 The sub-score uses 4 features:

 1. A set of programming languages: C, CPP, PYTHON, OTHER
 1. Does it use AddressSanitizer?
-Yes
+No
 1. Does it use MemorySanitizer?
 No
 1. Does it use UndefinedBehaviorSanitizer?
-Yes
+No

 ### nohttp tool